 What should my Project be for?

-A Project should be a task where the student demonstrates achieving the goal of your program.
+A Project should be a task where the student demonstrates achieving the goal of your program or course.
 Let's say your program is about teaching people to build their first app.
 Your Project might then be titled, 'Create Your First App', where students would submit their work.